- An indoor padded surface 85 feet wide and 50 yards long with eight-yard endzones.

 - Eight players on the field; 21-man active roster; three-man inactive roster.

 - Four (4) offensive players must line up on the line of scrimmage.

 - Three (3) defensive players must be down linemen (in a three of four-point stance).
 One linebacker may blitz on either side of the center.

-- Alignment is two (2) or more yards off the line of scrimmage.
+- Defensive front alignment is two (2) or more yards off the line of scrimmage.
 No stunting or twisting.

-- Offensive motion: One receiver may go in forward motion before the snap.
+- Offensive motion: Two receivers may go in forward motion before the snap.

 - Four 15-minute quarters, with a 15-minute halftime.

 - The clock stops for a player injury, challenges, a penalty, all scores except a touchdown, one-minute warning prior to each half, out-of-bounds plays, incomplete passes, and first-downs within the last minute of each half.

 - Each team is allowed three (3) time-outs per half.